-- Position Summary: The Advanced Practice Nurse (APN) provides advanced nursing care in the acute care setting, based on educational preparation and/or certification in the APN role to a specific patient population.
-Care goals include promotion of healing, prevention of illness and recidivism.
-The APN assumes the management of patients, functioning in both an independent and collaborative role with the physician, case manager, and other members of the health care team.
-As an expert practitioner, the APN performs selected invasive procedures, designs individualized treatment plans, evaluates outcomes, and modifies the treatment plan as needed.
+The APN functions in both an independent and collaborative role with the physician, case manager, and other members of the health care team.
+As an expert practitioner, the APN performs selected procedures, designs individualized treatment plans, evaluates outcomes, and modifies the treatment plan as needed.
 The APN facilitates the transition of patients between service units and provides/coordinates complex patient and family teaching.
-Recognizes and consistently applies knowledge of Loyola's 14 Magnet Forces.

 Required: Masters Degree